sindresorhus/execa/docs/api.md

 _Type:_ `boolean`\
 _Default:_ `false`

 If `true`, keep newlines in each `line` argument.
-Also, this allows multiple `yield`s to produces a single line.
+Also, this allows multiple `yield`s to produce a single line.

 [More info.](lines.md#transforms)